FXIhub/condor/docs/config.rst

   3) A Detector instance - :class:`condor.detector.Detector`

 Calling the method :meth:`condor.experiment.propagate` starts the simulation of a single diffraction pattern.
-The method returns a dictionary with various outputs.
+The method returns a dictionary that include the diffraction patterns and various other outputs.

 Example
 ^^^^^^^